wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 Here I'll explain the meaning of the options.

 ### `set -e`
-The -e option will cause the script to exit immediately when a command fails.
+The -e option will cause the script to exit immediately when a command fails, i.e exit with a non-zero status code.
 If -e is unset, the script will continue to execute the rest.

 ```bash
 #!/bin/bash